 1. 10p is too much to pay for a unit of electricity

-As a quick and simple check you can do right now to know if you’re paying too much, find out your unit rate by looking at a recent energy bill or by contacting your energy supplier and asking.
+As a quick and simple check, you can do right now to know if you’re paying too much, find out your unit rate by looking at a recent energy bill or by contacting your energy supplier and asking.
 If you’re paying 10p or more per kWh for electricity and 4p or more per kWh for gas then you’re paying too much and you should take action.
 And if your unit rate is too high, your daily standing charge will probably be too high also.

 2. Beware the “rollover” contract

-Business energy contracts are different to their household counterparts.
+Business energy contracts are different from their household counterparts.
 There are no “dual fuel” tariffs in the commercial energy world – gas and electricity contracts are always separate and they are almost always fixed for a set time period – typically one, two, or three years.

-This means contracts come to an end at a finite time – and when that happens, business customers “roll over” on to their supplier’s standard rate unless they’ve sorted out a new contract ahead of time.
+This means contracts come to an end at a finite time – and when that happens, business customers “rollover” on to their supplier’s standard rate unless they’ve sorted out a new contract ahead of time.
 Often this “standard” contract is also fixed so once you roll over you can find yourself stuck for another year at least.
 This policy results in many businesses paying up to 30 per cent more than they could be.

 3. Your renewal window is open at a strange time